uktrade/dit-helpdesk/readme.md

 This section details manually running each command in turn to fuly import all content.

-NB: Alternatively, you can comment out `sleep infinity` and uncomment those that are commented, below, and the entire process should run automatically on `docker-compose -f development.yml up`, ending with a running application accessible at http://localhost:8000/choose-country/
+NB: Alternatively, you can comment out `sleep infinity` and uncomment those that are commented, below, and the entire process should run automatically on `docker-compose up -d`, ending with a running application accessible at http://localhost:8000/choose-country/

 ```